sanjay9616/Angular/Angular-CLI-Commands.md

 **examples** - `ng new, ng add, ng generate, ng update` etc

+<h3>ng add <collection>:</h3>

+Adds the npm package for a published library to your workspace, and configures the project in the current working directory to use that library, as specified the library's schematic.
+For example, adding @angular/pwa configures your project for PWA support: `ng add @angular/pwa`

 <h3>ng new [name] or ng n [name]:</h3>

 Creates and initializes a new Angular application that is the default project for a new workspace.